matbragan/wind-farm-project/README.md

 # wind-farm-project
-My first project in my GitHub and in my study carrier of Data Engineer, hope that you injoy 😄
+My first project in my GitHub and in my study carrier of Data Engineer, hope that you enjoy 😄

 ## Overview